A message from our Numeracy Specialist, Peter Buultjens

 - 1 lesson focuses on solving real-world problems.

-- At Dorset, we ensure every child experiences success in mathematics through engaging, structured, and meaningful learning opportunities.
+At Dorset, we ensure every child experiences success in mathematics through engaging, meaningful and differentiated learning opportunities.